-- Written reference from a leader in the community - Examples of leaders of the community include but are not limited to: coaches, teachers, principals, counselors, advisors, pastors, doctors, employers, support service professionals, law enforcement officer etc. - Review of the Written or Video Essay submitted - Logical interpretation of the subject and adherence to topic - Originality, Innovation and Creativity - Adherence to overall guidelines and deadlines applicable
+- Written reference from a leader in the community - Examples of leaders of the community include but are not limited to: coaches, teachers, principals, counselors, advisors, pastors, doctors, employers, support service professionals, law enforcement officer etc. - Community leader providing reference must certify that the student is being recommended on the leader's own initiative, and that the student did not solicit the recommendation. - Review of the Written Essay submitted

+- Logical interpretation of the subject and adherence to topic - o Originality, Innovation and Creativity - Adherence to overall guidelines and deadlines applicable